Last updated: July 31, 2024

 Analysis

 The law aligns with FCTC Art.
 11 and the FCTC Art.
-11 Guidelines in that it restricts text and prohibits the use of logos, brand images, color, etc. on packaging.
+11 Guidelines with respect to plain packaging.

 Prohibition on misleading tobacco packaging & labeling including terms, descriptors, trademarks, figurative or other signs (logos, colors, images that directly create a false impression that a tobacco product is less harmful than other tobacco products)